-The investment is earmarked for vehicles, cranes and other equipment.
+The investment is earmarked for vehicles, cranes, heavy-duty trailers and other equipment.
 The company spent a similar amount during 2021, stating that it operated approximately 2,000 pieces of equipment internationally.

 HLPFI reported in January that Laso acquired two MultiMAX semi-trailers from Faymonville to assist in the transport of railway equipment.
 Laso has also taken delivery of three quadruple-extendable WingMAX flatbeds to transport the latest generations of wind blades.